t-beigbeder/otvl_dvoptls/ansible/README.md

 - cuda in debian
 - debian13
 - backup sync server data as object storage
+- active hosts to periodically reconnect to vault server when reprovisioned

 ## FIXME

-- do not use sda1 when sync server data volume fails to attach

 ## RELEASED